qtnc/6pad2/doc/python-scripting-api.md

 :	Delete a range of characters. void insert(int position, str text):
-:	Insert a string of text at the given position. void save():
+:	Insert a string of text at the given position. void find(str text, bool scase, bool regex, bool up):
+:	Make a search in the text, as if the user issued a search using the Find dialog.
+SEt scase to True for a sensible case search, regex to True for a regular expression search, and up to True for a search backward instead of forward. void findNext():
+:	Find the next occurence of the text previously searched for, as if the user pressed F3 or chose the Find next item in the Edit menu. void findPrevious():
+:	Find the previous occurence of the text most recently searched for, as if the user pressed Shift+F3 or chose the Find previous item in the Edit menu. void save():
 :	Save the file, as if file>save had been chosen. void reload():